All Episodes

 We had a microcosm, a model of exactly what unchecked liberalism does.

-It creates destitution, it creates hopelessness, it creates a mess.
+It creates a mess.

 Such a mess they couldn't even save some of the people who were there and get them out of town, even though they had the mechanism and the advance warning to do it.

-When you take a government-dependent, crime-ridden neighborhood and relocate it to another city.
+So this is what happens when you take a government-dependent, crime-ridden neighborhood and relocate it to another city.

-Shazam, you get the same thing.
+Shalzam, you get the same thing.

-You can take people out of the city, but you can't take the city out of the people in the way they've been raised, the way that they have been coddled by government and so forth.
+You can take people out of the city, but you can't take the city out of the people and the way they've been raised, the way that they have been coddled by government and so forth.

 So now Houston has a problem here.

-Lisa in New Orleans, welcome to the EIB network.
+Lisa in New Orleans, welcome to the EIB Network.

 Great to have you with us.